banekondic1996/Extended-Page-Chrome/README.md

 -Add buttons for enabled widgets (small cirlcles, at bottom right) -Close active tabs from sidebar
 -Timer is not beeping on end
--Add grain overlay as pattern with opacity and texture size options -Add world clocks
+-Add option for grain overlay as pattern with opacity and texture size options -Add options for more clocks for other cities
 -Button to export and import settings
--Creators name and Github link
+-Creators name and Github link at bottom
 -Option to randomize wallpaper
 -Fix blur edge shrinking wallpaper
 -Widget icons in bottom right to minimize widgets if enabled